eddy-guo/wallpaper/README.md

-Double click big: double clicking in quick succession on any element of the wallpaper will remove top and bottom text but keep flex formatting the same.
+Double click bug: double clicking in quick succession on any element of the wallpaper will remove/create top and bottom text but keep flexbox formatting the same.